orbitalwitness/eye-exam/README.md

 * Algorithm extensibility for future cases
 * External visiblity and live diagnostics (think: logging, telemetry etc)
 * Consideration of hosting + deployment (Docker, Serverless etc)
-* Architecture documentation
+* Write up of next steps to get the solution to production
-* Write up of next steps to get the solution to production.
+* _anything else you think is relevant, get creative_

 ## Time
 We expect this to take no more than two hours to cover the core competencies above, if you decide to spend more time to show off or hit some bonus points you're more welcome to!